werf/werf/docs/pages/reference/deploy_process/resources_update_methods_and_adoption.md

 With this method werf will apply three-way-merge patches which take into accout resource version from the previous release, resource version from current chart template and live resource version from cluster to calculate a patch.
 This patch should transform resource state to match chart template configuration.

-## Selecting sesources update method
+## Selecting resources update method

 To select resources update method werf has an option called `WERF_THREE_WAY_MERGE_MODE` (or `--three-way-merge-mode` cli option), which can have one of the following values: